herflis/concepts-temp/content/document-level-permissions.md

 # Document level Permissions

 # intro
-sensenet offers you the ability to set permissions even on document level in addition to the role-based permission [link] logic. advantage
+sensenet offers you the ability of setting permissions even on document level in addition to the role-based permission [link] logic. advantage
 Using content (or document) level permissions, you can set who has access to an individual content and allow/restrict actions one by one.